Rohingya refugees in Bangladesh: Waste management aid

-Militant Supremacy and Forced Conscription
+Militant supremacy and forced conscription

 Rohingya Militant factions, including the Arakan Rohingya Salvation Army (ARSA) and the re-emerged Rohingya Solidarity Organisation (RSO), are widely documented to exploit the refugees' acute dependence on humanitarian aid for survival.
 The process involves threatening families with the revocation of their essential food aid ration cards or the closure of community religious schools unless they comply with the demand for military service.
 This strategy directly links survival needs to mandatory recruitment, thereby actively militarizing the refugee camps and fueling internal conflicts and turf wars among various armed entities, some of whom operate under the banner of Islamic nationalism.
 Furthermore, these militants systematically engage in massive financial extortion, demanding large sums of money from vulnerable families under the threat of punishment or enforced disappearance, creating a pervasive environment of fear and subjugation that undermines both the safety of the refugees and the neutrality of the humanitarian response.

 Armed groups operating within the Rohingya refugee settlements have increasingly employed religious rhetoric to consolidate power and mobilize new fighters, particularly against the ethnic Rakhine Arakan Army.
 Following a "harmony" agreement between rival factions, including the RSO and ARSA, these groups have actively sought to legitimize their armed campaign.
 They utilize religious figures and communal gatherings to frame their struggle as a "jihad" against "non-believers, which they refer to Rakhine Buddhists," aiming to incite and recruit from the refugee population, including madrassa students and disaffected youth.
 This explicit use of Islamic theological concepts in their recruitment drives serves to galvanize support and assert a militant form of Rohingya self-representation in their conflict against the AA and for the claimed liberation of northern Rakhine State.